maheraj/Java/oop/readme.md

 ### Overriding in Java
 In any object-oriented programming language, Overriding is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
 * Method of sub class override method of super class

+### Covariant return types in Java
+Before JDK 5.0, it was not possible to override method by changing the return type.
+Now it is possible to use different return type for a overriding method in child class.
+But return time must be sub type. int(parent) => short(child)
+* Specific return type
+* No type casting issue
+* Prevent run-time class cast exceptions

 ### Rules for method overriding
 * Overriding and Access-Modifiers - more access not less. like if parent method is protected then child method can not be made private.
 It can be made public.
 * Final methods can not be overridden